CharlesCarley/vs-emscripten/README.md

 + test01 - Plain MSBuild scripts
 + test02, test03 - CMake generate scripts.
 + test04 Is a manually created project.

+If this script fails

++ Check that there are no projects open that are using the toolset.
++ Check user permissions on the `%VS2019INSTALLDIR%\MSBuild\Microsoft\VC\v160\Platforms\` directory.